 - Next to no paperwork – just need your current mortgage statement and homeowners insurance

-Fairly straightforward list of benefits for those that access the program.
+A fairly straightforward list of benefits for those that access the program.

 - Your current FHA home loan must be current: If you are currently behind in payments you’ll have to wait until you are caught up before accessing the program.
-If you’ve missed one payment in the last 12 months you’re fine however a few lenders require no missed mortgage payments in the last 12 months to be eligible for a streamline refinance.
+If you’ve missed one payment in the last 12 months you’re fine however a few lenders require no missed mortgage payments in the last 12 months to be eligible for a streamlined refinance.
 If you have a late payment make sure you tell your Loan Officer upfront before moving forward with an application.